circlefin/malachite/Specs/English/messsages-to-events.md

 have been produced by correct validators have a cumulative voting power of at least `f + 1`, which is strictly greater than `f`.

-> TODO: this also means that the majority of the voting power hold by correct
-> validators is represented in the considered set of vote messages.